mattjcurry/Presentations/Availability/Availability.md

 #SLA's

 Your customer does not give a crap about your SLA's.
 They care if they can access your service or not when they need it.

+^ Why do we keep giving offering availability as a cost lever.
+Of course the development org is going to choose the cheapest option, and then you butt is going to end up on a call when that thing goes up in flames.

 ---